raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 are appropriate in Retry Delay requests, so clients MUST be prepared to accept Retry Delay requests with any RCODE value.

+## Modifier TLV

+When appended to a Session Signaling response message for some client request, the Retry Delay TLV (0) is considered a Modifier TLV.
+The indicated time interval during which the client SHOULD NOT retry applies only to the failed operation, not to the session as a whole.

+In the case of a client request that returns a nonzero RCODE value, the server MAY append a Retry Delay TLV (0) to the response, indicating the time interval during which the client SHOULD NOT attempt this operation again.

 # Session Lifecycle and Timers {#lifecycle}

 ## Session Initiation

 A session begins when a client makes a new connection to a server.

+A Session Signalling session MAY begin as described in {{details}}.....

 The client may perform as many DNS operations as it wishes using the newly created session.
 Operations SHOULD be pipelined (i.e., the